JiaqihuangJacky/Python-LCV-Search-Engine/README.md

  information we have found.
 Ex: you type "java, then I will display all the result that contains this<br />
  keywords.<br />

+ #ArticleSpider_
+ has all the sources code for getting data from website

  # Screen Shot
  ## Suggest view
 ![suggest](https://user-images.githubusercontent.com/21152514/30793475-09461b02-a177-11e7-9724-d36498a6b2ba.png)